-Employer (Contractholder) Is California Schools Employee Benefits Association and is the Plan Sponsor and Plan Administrator as these terms are defined in the Employees Retirement Income Security Act of 1974 as amended unless otherwise stated herein.
+Is California Schools Employee Benefits Association and is the Plan Sponsor and Plan Administrator as these terms are defined in the Employees Retirement Income Security Act of 1974 as amended unless otherwise stated herein.
 The Employer is responsible for funding the payment of claims for Benefits under the Plan.

 Any treatment, therapy, procedure, drug or drug usage, facility or facility usage, equipment or equipment usage, device or device usage, or supplies that are not recognized in accordance with generally accepted professional medical standards as being safe and effective for use in the treatment of the illness, injury, or condition at issue.
-Experimental or Investigational Services that require approval by the Federal government or any agency thereof, or by any State government agency, prior to use and where such approval has not been granted at the time the services or supplies were rendered, shall be considered experimental or investigational in nature.
+Services that require approval by the Federal government or any agency thereof, or by any State government agency, prior to use and where such approval has not been granted at the time the services or supplies were rendered, shall be considered experimental or investigational in nature.

+Experimental or Investigational

 Services or supplies that themselves are not approved or recognized in accordance with accepted professional medical standards, but nevertheless are authorized by law or by a government agency for use in testing, trials, or other studies on human patients, shall be considered experimental or investigational in nature.

+Family
-Family The Participant and all enrolled Dependents.
-Former Participating Provider A Former Participating Provider is a provider of services to the Member under any of the following conditions: A provider who is no longer available to you as a Participating Provider, but at the time of the provider's contract termination with the Claims Administrator, you were receiving Covered Services from that provider for one of the conditions listed in the Continuity of care with a Former Participating Provider table in the Continuity of care section.
-A Non-Participating Provider to a newly-covered Member whose health plan was withdrawn from the market, and at the time your coverage with the Claims Administrator became effective, you were receiving Covered Services from that provider for one of the conditions listed in the Continuity of care with a Former Participating Provider table in the Continuity of care section.
-A provider who is a Participating Provider with the Claims Administrator but no longer available to you as a Participating Provider because:

-- The Employer has terminated its contract with the Claims Administrator; and - The Employer currently contracts with a new health plan (insurer) that does not include the Claims Administrator Participating Provider in its network; and - At the time of the Employer's contract termination you were receiving Covered Services from that provider for one of the conditions listed in the Continuity of care with a Former Participating Provider table in the Continuity of care section.

-An appropriately licensed or certified professional who provides health care services within the scope of that license, including, but not limited to:
+The Participant and all enrolled Dependents.

+A Former Participating Provider is a provider of services to the Member under any of the following conditions:

+- A provider who is no longer available to you as a Participating Provider, but at the time of the provider's contract termination with the Claims Administrator, you were receiving Covered Services from that provider for one of the conditions listed in the Continuity of care with a Former Participating Provider table in the Continuity of care section. - A Non-Participating Provider to a newly-covered Member whose health plan was withdrawn from the market, and at the time your coverage with the Claims Administrator became effective, you were receiving Covered Services from that provider for one of the conditions listed in the Continuity of care with a Former Participating Provider table in the Continuity of care section. - A provider who is a Participating Provider with the Claims Administrator but no longer available to you as a Participating Provider because: - o The Employer has terminated its contract with the Claims Administrator: and - o The Employer currently contracts with a new health plan (insurer) that does not include the Claims Administrator Participating Provider in its network; and o At the time of the Employer's contract termination you were receiving Covered Services from that provider for one of the conditions listed in the Continuity of care with a Former Participating Provider table in the Continuity of care section.
+An appropriately licensed or certified professional who provides health care services within the scope of that license, including, but not limited to: Acupuncturist; Audiologist; Board certified behavior analyst (BCBA); Certified nurse midwife; Chiropractor; Clinical nurse specialist; Dentist; Hearing aid supplier; Licensed clinical social worker; Licensed midwife; Licensed professional clinical counselor (LPCC); Licensed vocational nurse; Marriage and family therapist; Massage therapist; Health Care Provider Naturopath; Nurse anesthetist (CRNA); Nurse practitioner; Occupational therapist; Optician; Optometrist; Pharmacist; Physical therapist; Physician; Physician assistant; Podiatrist; Psychiatric/mental health registered nurse; Psychologist; Registered dietician; Registered nurse; Registered respiratory therapist; Speech and language pathologist.
+A provider that furnishes blood factor replacement products and services for in-home treatment of blood disorders such as hemophilia.
+Hemophilia Home
-- Acupuncturist;

-- Audiologist;

-- Board certified behavior analyst (BCBA);

-- Certified nurse midwife;

-- Chiropractor;

-- Clinical nurse specialist;

-- Dentist;

-- Hearing aid supplier;

-- Licensed clinical social worker;

-- Licensed midwife;

-- Licensed professional clinical counselor (LPCC);

-- Licensed vocational nurse:

-- Marriage and family therapist;

-- Massage therapist;

-- Naturopath;

-- Nurse anesthetist (CRNA);

-- Nurse practitioner;

-- Occupational therapist;

-- Optician;

-- Optometrist;

-- Pharmacist;

-- Physical therapist;

-- Physician;

-- Physician assistant;

-- Podiatrist;

-- Psychiatric/mental health registered nurse;

-- Psychologist;

-- Registered dietician;

-- Registered nurse;

-- Registered respiratory therapist;

-- Speech and language pathologist.

-Health Care Provider
+Former Participating Provider